 It is a common practice in the United States to place a staked small American flag by a headstone.
 This is practiced not just for deceased service personnel or veterans.
 It is often placed on the gravestones of deceased patriots.

 In addition to an American flag, you can use other flags to decorate a grave.
 For example, small holiday flags can be a nice way to add festive cheer to a cemetery plot.
 You can also use flags with flowers, special colors, or causes that were important to the person you're honoring.

 Leaving Food on Graves

 Some cultures leave food on the grave.
 There are many reasons for this practice, and it depends on the culture and/or religious traditions.
-Many American cemeteries don't allow food and drink to be left on graves.
-Such offerings attract all kinds of animals and insects that can create maintenance and health issues.
+Many American cemeteries don't allow food and drink to be left on graves, since such offerings attract all kinds of animals and insects that can create maintenance and health issues.

 If you have a loved one interred in a national cemetery, guidelines only allow you to decorate the grave around the holidays.
-Some of these include Easter, Memorial Day, Veterans Day, Christmas Day, and possibly other holidays depending on the cemetery, so be sure to check the guidelines.
+Some of these include Easter, Memorial Day, Veterans Day, Christmas Day, and possibly other holidays.

-There are many practical things you can leave at a grave.
-Choose something that best personifies your feelings about a loved one or symbolizes something about them you wish to remember or honor.
+There are many things you can leave at a grave, but the key is choosing something that best personifies your feelings about a loved one or symbolizes something about them you wish to remember or honor.
 If you select something meaningful, the item itself is less important than the feeling it represents.